mantheman/Shell-Your-Router/README.md

 # Clears ~400 KB
 mips-linux-gnu-strip rootfs/bin/rt2860ap.o
 ```
-And then you can use the backdoor to upload more files after the router is running, as the router has 4 MB flash and 16 MB RAM.
+Then you can use the backdoor to upload more files after the router is running, as the router has 4 MB flash and 16 MB RAM.

 ### Toolchain
 mipsel-unknown-linux-uclibc.zip is a toolchain I created with [crosstool-NG](https://github.com/crosstool-ng/crosstool-ng).